Matt Gaetz Might Leave Congress For Job At Newsmax

-Category: World Politics Hits: 4Wait, what?
+Category: World Politics Hits: 7Wait, what?
 I guess if trolling is your only marketable skill, then moving from Republican Congressman to Newsmax on-air "talent" is a step up.
 Matt Gaetz is apparently floating the "news" that he will be leaving Congress to join the team at Newsmax.
 Axios reports, "Rep. Matt Gaetz (R-Fla.) has privately told confidants he's seriously considering not seeking re-election and possibly leaving Congress early for a job at Newsmax, three sources with direct knowledge of the talks tell Axios."
 Twitter was quick to respond: All we had to do to get rid of Matt Gaetz was offer him a job at Newsmax? pic.twitter.com/V0TtCK3paM — Voters of Tomorrow (@VotersTomorrow) March 30, 2021 Quitting Congress early might be the first time @mattgaetz has done anything that will directly benefit his constituents.

 Read more https://crooksandliars.com/2021/03/matt-gaetz-might-leave-congress-job